-Madison Tower, London, UK Balfour Beatty has been awarded a £150 million contract by LBS Properties to deliver the main construction works of The Madison Tower in Canary Wharf, its initial £1 million the main construction contract will see Balfour Beatty deliver this 53-storey landmark tower to include 423 residential apartments residents' lounge and business facilities.
+Madison Tower, London, UK

+Balfour Beatty has been awarded a £150 million contract by LBS Properties to deliver the main construction works of The Madison Tower in Canary Wharf, London.
+Following its initial £1 million pre-construction services agreement in 2016, the main construction contract will see Balfour Beatty deliver this 53-storey landmark tower to include 423 residential apartments, residents' lounge and business facilities.